 the lower part of the object we're seeing and vice versa.

-images are formed on the retina of each eye.
-These images are slightly different because
+and images are formed on the retina of each eye.
+These images are slightly different

 each image are sent to the brain, where they are interpreted as two views of the same

 object.
 Some of the nerve fibers from each eye cross, so each side of the brain receives